-Let us consider a point $p$ on a smooth compact complex curve $C$ having genus $g$.
-We say that a natural number $n$ is a non-gap if there exists a function that is holomorphic on $C\setminus p$ and has a pole of order $n$ at the point $p$ (in other words $h^0(\mathcal{O}(np))\neq 0$).
-It is obvious that the set of all non-gaps is a semigroup; it is easy to derive from Riemann-Roch theorem that the number of gaps (the cardinality of the complement to the set of non-gaps in $\mathbb{N}$) is equal to $g$ .
-We denote by $H$ the set of all integers $n$ such that $h^{0}(\mc O(np))\neq 0$ (in other words we include $0$ and all non-gaps into $H$).
+It is obvious that the set of all non-gaps is a semigroup; it is easy to derive from Riemann-Roch theorem that the number of gaps (the cardinality of the complement to the set of non-gaps in $\mathbb{N}$) is equal to $g.$ We denote by $H$ the set consisting of $0$ and of all integers $n$ such that $h^{0}(\mc O(np))> h^{0}(\mathcal{O}((n-1)p))$ (in other words, we include $0$ and all non-gaps into $H$).
 One says that $H$ is the Weierstrass semigroup at $p.$

 One says that a subsemigroup $H$ of $\mb N_{0}$ such that $\#(\mb N_{0}\backslash H)=g$ and $0\in H$ is a numerical semigroup of genus $g$; obviously any Weierstrass semigroup belongs to this class.
 (Here $\mb N_0$ stands for the semigroup of non-negative integers).
 The point $p$ is a Weierstrass point if the first non-gap is $\leq g$ (i.e. $H\neq \{0,g+1,g+2,\cdots\}$).
 There exist only a finite number of Weierstrass points on a curve.
 Instead of Weierstrass semigroup $H,$ one can consider a decreasing sequence of integers such that $s_{i}$ is the largest integer with